Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 Compartments copy `importMeta` object properties into the module `import.meta` object like `Object.assign`.

 As a shortcut, instead of a `record` property, XS also supports the properties of the options of the `StaticModuleRecord` constructor.
+The shortcut also allows XS to skip the creation of the static module record at runtime.

 #### descriptor with `specifier` and `compartment` properties